-- 1. In the REC mode, press [SET]. - 2.
-Use [▲] and [▼] to select the ((ISO Sensitivity) Control Panel option. - 3.
-Use [◄] and [▶] to select the setting you want and then press [SET].
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the (ISO Sensitivity) Control Panel option, and then press [SET]. - 3.
+Use [▲] and [▼] to select the setting you want and then press [SET].

 Setting REC Screen Icon Display Description

 Auto None Adjusts sensitivity automatically according to conditions.

 ISO80 ISO 80 Lower sensitivity Slow shutter speed Less noise

 ISO100 ISO 100

-ISO200 ISO 200
+ISO200 ISO 200 Î Î

 ISO400 ISO 400

-ISO800 ISO 800 , i ·
+ISO800 ISO 800 ·

-ISO1600 ISO 1600 Fast shutter speed Some coarseness
+ISO1600 ISO 1600 I Balana Fast shutter speed Some coarseness

 ISO3200 ISO 3200 Higher sensitivity (Set for shooting in dimly lit areas.) (increased digital noise)

-- While "Auto" is selected, Anti Shake corrects for subject movement only (page 100). - Since higher ISO sensitivity values tend to result in digital noise in images, the camera performs a noise filtering process.
+- While "Auto" is selected, Anti Shake corrects for subject movement only (page 108). - Since higher ISO sensitivity values tend to result in digital noise in images, the camera performs a noise filtering process.
 Because of this, it may take relatively longer for the camera to finish recording an image after it is shot.
 You will not be able to perform any key operation while image recording is in progress.